girishshankaran/MCP-Client/CHATBOT.md

 Open the printed URL to access the UI.
 The page lets you submit a question, optionally add a product keyword, and view the responses inline.
 Server logs appear in the terminal window that launched the UI.

 To lock in a default product filter for the UI server, pass `--product "<name>"` (or set `MCP_PRODUCT`) when launching it.
 The browser form still lets you override the product per question.
+If you defined multiple MCP targets, a “Target” dropdown appears in the UI and sends the request to the selected server.
+Use `--target <name>` when launching the UI to choose the default entry.

 ### Product filter quick controls
 - Environment variable: `export MCP_PRODUCT="Cisco ACI"`
 - CLI flag: `npm run chatbot -- --product "Cisco ACI" "question..."`
 - Interactive command: While running, type `/product Cisco ACI` to set or `/product clear` to remove.
+### Multiple MCP targets (per-server API keys)
+- Environment variable: `MCP_TARGETS='[{"name":"docs","apiKey":"<key>","streamableUrl":"https://.../mcp","sseUrl":"https://.../mcp/sse"},{"name":"lab","apiKey":"<key2>","streamableUrl":"https://lab.example/mcp"}]'`
+- CLI flag to pick a target: `--server <name>` (alias `--target`).
+Interactive command: `/server <name>` (CLI) or Target dropdown (UI).
+- Each target keeps its own connection and default product filter.
+If no `MCP_TARGETS` is set, the single-target env vars remain the default.

 ## Output
 Results stream back as Model Context Protocol tool content.
 Text sections are printed directly; JSON/object payloads are pretty-printed; other media types are acknowledged but not rendered.
 Errors from the MCP server are surfaced verbatim so you can adjust inputs or credentials.